What type of loos are being built?

-It’s really important that latrines are appropriate, technically and culturally, for the people who will be using them.
+It’s really important that latrines are appropriate for the people who will be using them and the context in which they live.
 Ours is not a one-loo-fits-all approach.

-So our partners spend time talking with communities to help them choose the right design for their context.
+So our partners spend time talking with communities to help them choose the right design.
 Latrines need to be built in the right place too, so they don’t contaminate water sources, and we make sure that materials and methods are as environmentally sensitive as possible too.

 These are the basic latrine options, where water for flushing is not available: